 What does "meat" include?

-"Meat" includes any material from an animal – except for eggs and egg products, milk and milk products, and rendered material (such as tallow, blood meal, meat meal, and bone meal).
-These "non-meat" products don't need to be heat-treated before feeding to pigs.
+Under the regulations, "meat" includes any material taken or derived from an animal.
+This excludes eggs and egg products, milk and milk products, and rendered material (such as tallow, blood meal, meat and bone meal) – these don't need to be heat treated before being fed to pigs.

 Report non-compliant food waste

-If you suspect untreated food waste that contains or has been in contact with meat is being fed to pigs, report the pig owner and food waste supplier to MPI.
+If you suspect untreated food waste that contains or has been in contact with meat is being fed to pigs, report the pig owner or the food waste supplier to Biosecurity New Zealand.
 Your details will be kept confidential.